niloofartaleghani/Biosensor-Modeling-/README.md

 # Biosensor-Modeling-
-NumNumerical modeling of amperometric biosensors for detecting L-Lactate with uncompetitive inhibition by using Explicit Finite Difference
+Numerical modeling of amperometric biosensors for detecting L-Lactate with uncompetitive inhibition by using Explicit Finite Difference